celo-org/developer-tooling/.changeset/rotten-brooms-whisper.md

 '@celo/governance': patch
 ---

-CHANGE - Replaced and/or removed all deprecated or unmaintained packages with the audited and maintained suite of crypto libraries `@noble/*` and `@scure/*`
+CHANGE - Replaced all deprecated cryptographic depencies with the audited and maintained suite of crypto libraries `@noble/*` and `@scure/*`